 ***P < 0.001; **P < 0.01; *P < 0.05

 Table 2: Results of linear mixed models testing for effects of yearly climate on fitness of Lathyrus vernus in 22 study years.
 All candidate models included number of flowers as a condition trait and plant individual as a random effect.
-Averaged estimates and z-values across all candidate models with ΔAICc < 2 are shown, and values of marginal and conditional pseudo-R2 (representing, respectively, the variance explained by the fixed effects and by the entire model, (Nakagawa & Schielzeth 2013) were 0.177 and 0.213 for the best model resulting from model selection. ∑wi = Relative variable importance (sum of Akaike weights over all models including each variable).
+Also shown are averaged estimates and z-values across all candidate models with ΔAICc < 2, and values of marginal and conditional pseudo-R2 (representing, respectively, the variance explained by the fixed effects and by the entire model, (Nakagawa & Schielzeth 2013)) were 0.177 and 0.213 for the best model resulting from model selection. ∑wi = Relative variable importance (sum of Akaike weights over all models including each variable).
 N = 2411 for all models.